 Apple HomePod Mini

-What’s new: The Apple HomePod Mini is an all-new model and the company’s first new smart speaker since the HomePod was introduced in 2018.
-The spherical shape is markedly different from the rounded, cylindrical styling of the original HomePod.
+The Apple HomePod Mini was launched in the fall of 2020 as the company’s first new smart speaker since the HomePod’s introduction two years before.
+Its spherical shape is markedly different than the cylindrical styling of the now-discontinued original HomePod.

-What’s to like: Compared with the spendy (and now discontinued) HomePod, the HomePod Mini provides a lower-priced entry into the Apple ecosystem.
+What’s to like: The HomePod Mini provides a relatively low-priced entry into the Apple ecosystem.
 The Mini is a solid option for controlling Apple HomeKit smart home products and services such as Apple Music.
-The Mini now allows voice control of other music services, including Pandora and iHeart Radio, and can even integrate with Apple CarPlay in your vehicle.
-For instance, you can ask for driving directions while making coffee in the morning, then send your chosen route to your car before leaving.
+The Mini allows voice control of other music services, including Pandora and iHeart Radio, and can even integrate with Apple CarPlay in your vehicle.
+For instance, you can ask for driving directions while making coffee in the morning, then send your chosen route to your car before leaving home.

 What’s not to like: In terms of sound quality, our testers found that the Apple HomePod Mini rates significantly lower than the Echo or Nest Audio.
-Indeed, they found its somewhat congested sound to be closer to the much cheaper Echo Dot and the discontinued Google Home Mini, albeit with a fuller bass.
-Like the Dot and the Home Mini, the HomePod Mini is okay for podcasts or background music in a small room but not great for playing your favorite tunes.
+Indeed, its somewhat congested sound is closer to that of the much cheaper Echo Dot and the discontinued Google Home Mini, albeit with a fuller bass.
+Like those speakers, the HomePod Mini is okay for podcasts or background music in a small room but not great for playing your favorite tunes.
 Unlike those devices, the HomePod Mini can’t be paired via Bluetooth with a better-sounding wireless speaker.